dostuffthatmatters/jax-capability-analysis/README.md

 ### Improve The Development Experience of Your Deep Learning Stack

 Instead of using the `ml_collections` [^1] library, I prefer using `pydantic` [^2] for validation and `click` [^3] for building a CLI - have a look at `main.py`.
-To make the dataset loading framework-agnostic, I really like the `datasets` [^4] library by Hugging Face - then you won't have to load a huge PyTorch or Tensorflow dependency package into your project's virtual environment.
+To make the dataset loading framework-agnostic, I like the `datasets` [^4] library by Hugging Face - then you will not have to load a huge PyTorch or TensorFlow dependency package into your project's virtual environment.

-Deep Learning dependencies are very flaky, because many of them depend on an exact version of e.g. CUDA or CuDNN and have a lot of active contributors and frequent releases.
+Deep Learning dependencies are very flaky because many of them depend on an exact version of, e.g. CUDA or CuDNN and have a lot of active contributors and frequent releases.
 Therefore you should not only include a `requirements.txt` file in your project with `pytorch==^1.8.1` but specify exact minor versions of the libraries you are using.
-I recommend to use Poetry [^5] for documenting Python dependencies.
+I recommend using Poetry [^5] for documenting Python dependencies.

-I find static type checkers are very useful because they save you a lot of debugging time at runtime and force you to have good function, class and variable annotations.
-When using MyPy [^6] to statically check your code, it will also parse your virtual environment, hence a big dependencies like PyTorch or Tensorflow will add minutes to the initial run of MyPy (whenever it does not find a `.mypy_cache` directory).
+Static type checkers are very useful because they save you much debugging time at runtime and force you to have good function, class and variable annotations.
+When using MyPy [^6] to statically check your code, it will also parse your virtual environment; hence a big dependency like PyTorch or Tensorflow will add minutes to the initial run of MyPy (whenever it does not find a `.mypy_cache` directory).

 [^1]: ML Collections https://github.com/google/ml_collections
 [^2]: Pydantic https://github.com/pydantic/pydantic